DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 Daily [borg](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/borg_backup) run
 takes care of backing up the directory.
 So only database dump is needed.
-The created backup sqlite3 file is overwriten on every run of the script, but that's ok since borg is making daily snapshots.
+The created backup sqlite3 file is overwritten on every run of the script, but that's ok since borg is making daily snapshots.

 #### Create a backup script